skrixx68/Dota2-Overlay-OffsetUpdater/README.md

 # Dota2 Overlay OffsetUpdater
-	** Project abandoned and will not be maintained **
+	** Project abandoned ,Offsets will still be updated from time to time.**

-Fetch latest offset from dataserver.
+Fetch latest offset from dataserver(using this repository).

 Purpose: Dota 2 updates regularly and program structure also change from time to time. so this is the only way i can think of by manually updating offset and uploading to server(pastebin).